The Magic Sword (1962 film)

-The Magic Sword (also known as St. George and the Dragon, St. George and the Seven Curses, the film's original title, and The Seven Curses of Lodac) is a 1962 American adventure fantasy film directed by Bert I. Gordon that is loosely based on the medieval legend of Saint George and the Dragon.
+The Magic Sword (also known as St. George and the Dragon, St. George and the Seven Curses and The Seven Curses of Lodac) is a 1962 American adventure fantasy film directed by Bert I. Gordon and starring Basil Rathbone, Estelle Winwood, Gary Lockwood and Anne Helm.
+It was written by Bernard Schoenfeld, loosely based on the medieval legend of Saint George and the Dragon.

 Plot

 Sir George is the foster son of Sybil, an elderly, somewhat ineffectual sorceress.
 She brought him up after his "royal parents died of the plague" in his infancy.

 George has fallen in love with the Princess Helene, but she is kidnapped by the wizard Lodac, who brazenly informs her father that he intends to feed her to his pet dragon in seven days, in revenge for the death of his sister.
 George wants to go on a quest to liberate his lady love, but Sybil believes he is too young as he is only 20.

 Sybil tries to distract the youth George by showing him a magic sword; a steed; an invulnerable suit of armor; and six magically frozen knights that he will command when he turns 21.
 The impatient George tricks Sybil and locks her in a cellar.
 He then leaves with the magical implements in the revived company of knights.

 Sir George and his party appear before the king and insist on journeying to Lodac's castle to rescue Helene.
 This request is done despite opposition from Sir Branton, a knight who has also volunteered for the perilous quest.
 The king promises the rescuer Helene's hand in marriage and half his kingdom.
 Helene is forced to watch as Lodac feeds two captive sisters, Princess Laura and Princess Grace, to his dragon.

 Seven curses bar the path to Lodac's castle.
-First, the group encounters an ogre, who slays Sir Ulrich of Germany and Sir Pedro of Spain, before George kills it.
+First, the group encounters an ogre, who kills Sir Ulrich of Germany and Sir Pedro of Spain, before George kills it with the help of his horse.
 When George tries to save Sir Anthony of Italy from drowning in a magic swamp, Branton treacherously kicks him in.
-Anthony is dissolved and killed, but George survives with the help of his magic sword.
+Anthony is dissolved and killed by the swamp's caustic waters, but George survives with the help of his magic sword.